 There’s a few key pointers to keep in mind for proper email forwarding etiquette:

-- When forwarding a long email thread, a common courtesy is to summarize what’s being discussed below so the recipient knows exactly what you want from them.
-There’s nothing worse then getting forwarded a 50-chain thread with a note that just says, “see below.”
+When forwarding a long email thread, a common courtesy is to summarize what’s being discussed below so the recipient knows exactly what you want from them.
+There’s nothing worse than getting forwarded a 50-chain thread with a note that just says, “see below.”